timJFrame/sei-project-4/README.md

 <h2>Learnings</h2>
-<p>With this being the biggest project I had undertaken by myself I found that planning and managing my time really keep me on track.
+<p>With this being the biggest project I had undertaken by myself I found that planning and managing my time really kept me on track.
 Learning to value a well thought out plan that considered how to deal with potential issues before they came up.</p>